Getting good evidence for the NDIS

 Make sure reports are accurate

-Read all reports to make sure they are accurate and easy to understand.
+Read all reports to check they are accurate and easy to understand.
 If you have multiple therapists they should be working together.
 Make sure their reports don’t contradict each other.

 Ask for any corrections to be made before you give your documents to the NDIS.
 You can also ask for a summary paragraph at the start of the document.

-Keep a copy of all information you give to the NDIS.
+Keep a copy of all information you give to the NDIS, Early Childhood partner or Local Area Coordinator (LAC).
 If you email information through, ask for confirmation it has been received.

 Evidence that what you do is above and beyond parental responsibility